-Each of those technology advances reflects the rise of the worldwide digital economy that is making a demand for larger network speed and performance from the internet backbone right into the core of the data center.
+Each of those technological advances reflects the rise of a worldwide digital economy that is making a demand for larger network speed and performance from the internet backbone right into the core of the data center.

 Key challenges for the infrastructure network are the ever-growing demand for quicker speed – 10GE, 25GE, 40GE, 50GE and 100GE nowadays, with 200GE – 400GE with expected rollout as early as 2019.
-In conjunction with new network architectures designed to maximize performance, the physical infrastructure should be designed to enable fast and seamless deployment of latest switching technologies.
+In conjunction with new network architectures designed to maximize performance, the physical infrastructure should be designed to enable fast and seamless deployment of the latest switching technologies.

 Data bottlenecks can still be a growing issue if infrastructure and data center businesses target short-term fixes.
 Network infrastructure is as important as data center power and cooling, without appropriate investment it may considerably reduce each the life cycle and ROI.

 Download Free Panduit Resource